StamatisDeli/Neighborhood-map/README.md

         - I made 2 functions for open and close.
 Closing modal closes infowindow.
         - I need to make the infowindows clickable: I passed an event listener inside the event listener so that the modal opens.

--TODO: make the app responsive.

 -BUG: general css rules can affect the map, like img.
 Easy fix.

+Bad news: I have come to a good point, yet unfortunately results are not as expected, because of language issues.
+I have to start over with hard-coded locations.
+    -Made a json file with locations
+    -Made markers based on json file
+    -Restored functionality.
+The code is rearranged and now I have to find new solutions.
+        I converted the id of the json items starting from 0.
+This way, the id is the same index of the markers, so I used that for opening infowindows by clicking list items.
+        -Need to find how  to close infowindow when the modal is closed.
+            Done: Just passed infowindow to state, and close that!

+-TODO: make the app responsive.

+-TODO: Handle network failures.

 #Dependances:
 escape-string-regexp